1. Selling

 Even if you’ve invested tons of time in perfecting your listing, a number of things can scare buyers away.
 These are actions you can control.
 For example:

 Some deals take longer to close than others, but addressing these actions can help cut down selling time.
-We recommend taking the following three steps to attract buyers.
+We recommend taking the following seven steps to attract buyers.

 1. Reduce the price